HosnaJabbari/Knotty/README.md

 CCJ is a method for predicting the psuedoknotted secondary structures of RNA sequences.
 For general usage, Sparse CCJ is recommended to be used.

-The different subdirectories correspond to the different versions of CCJ that are compared in the WABI 2017 paper submission.
+The different subdirectories correspond to the different versions of CCJ that are compared in the WABI 2017 paper submission:
 Original CCJ is the original CCJ detailed in "Algorithms for prediction of RNA pseudoknotted secondary structures" (https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0167140).
 Modified CCJ is a version of Original CCJ that uses the DP09 energy model.
 Sparse CCJ is a "sparsified" version of Modified CCJ that uses less memory than any of the other versions.